szyang78/gensync-lib/README.md

 <a name="Examples"></a>
 ## Examples

 Here is a simple example of GenSync in action.
-It can be compiled as follows, with `/opt/local` replaced by your MacPorts directory:
+It can be compiled as follows, with `/opt/local` replaced by your MacPorts directory, or if on Linux replaced by your libraries directory:

 ### TryMe.cpp
 This program launches two processes, connected by a network socket: